 If the site is one you enjoy and visit frequently and the ads it serves are non-intrusive, we encourage you to whitelist it.
 Whitelisting tells AdBlock to always allow ads on that site.
 There are several ways to whitelist a site.
 Here is the quickest and easiest way.

-To stop blocking ads on an individual site:
+To stop blocking ads on the current site:

-- Click the AdBlock button in the browser toolbar and select Don't run on pages on this domain.
+- Click the AdBlock button in the browser toolbar and select Don't run on pages on this site.

 - In the Don't run AdBlock on... window, click Exclude.
 The page reloads automatically.

-To remove a whitelist, click the AdBlock button in the browser toolbar and select Enable AdBlock on this page.
+If you change your mind later, click the AdBlock button and select Enable AdBlock on this page.

 Get the content in a different way (good for non-technical users)